Sensor Fusion in Autonomous Systems

 It also asks:

-This matters because confidence affects behavior.
+Confidence affects behaviour.
 If fused sensor confidence drops, the system may:

 That is one reason sensor fusion is deeply connected to Fail-Safe Design in Autonomous Machines.